Course Catalog

 5 units

 Explores current research on evolution of human cognition, drawing on findings from other species and from the archaeological record.
 Topics include language, working memory, episodic memory, numerical abilities, and social cognition.
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.

 PSYC 235